About us

 Business Manager - MCSCD

 Karissa started with the SCD in November of 2020 as a district technician, Karissa was promoted to business manager in 2022.
+Karissa received her bachelor's degree from NDSU in Agricultural Economics.
+She and her husband Blake have two children, Owen & Millie, which keep them plenty busy!
 Karissa loves her career because she loves helping producers.
 Whether she is pulling soils maps, planting trees or grass, cost-sharing practices, or just talking about soil, she loves interacting with our producers every day.

 Email Karissa